 Find Your Perfect School

 Deciding where to pursue higher education is exciting for everyone, especially if they’re balling for a prestigious university.
-But colleges in densely populated countries like the US have more competition in bagging a spot for college admission.
+However, colleges in densely populated countries like the US have more competition in bagging a spot for college admission.

 Some institutions are highly selective, admitting only a small percentage of applicants.
 Nevertheless, prospective students still compete for these universities as it provides numerous advantages.
 Students who can gain admission to selective colleges benefit from a well-connected alumni network as well as the potential for higher earnings and the opportunity to earn a world-class education.